martinsumner/leveled/docs/VOLUME.md

 When testing on a single node cluster (with a smaller ring size, and a smaller keyspace) the relative benefit of leveled appears to be much smaller.
 One big difference between the single node testing completed and multi-node testing is that between testing the disk was switched from using a single drive to using a mirrored pair.
 It is suspected that the amplified improvement between single-node test and multi-node tests is related in-part to the cost of software-based mirroring exaggerating write contention to disk.

 Leveldb achieved more work in a sense during the test, as the test was run outside of the compaction window for leveled - so the on-disk size of the leveled store was higher as no replaced values had been compacted.
-Test 6 below will examine the impact of the comapaction window on throughput.
+Test 6 below will examine the impact of the compaction window on throughput.

+On the flip side, it could be argued that the 73% difference under-estimates the difference in that the greater volume achieved meant that by the back-end of the test more GETs were requiring fetches in leveled when compared with leveldb.
+Because of this, by the last ten minutes of the test, the throughput advantage had been reduced to <b>55.4%</b>.

 ## Riak Cluster Test - 2